 You can make voluntary gifts to each of the funds shown below.
 A gift will reduce your refund or increase the amount due with your return.

 NOTE: If you make a gift, you cannot change the amount of that gift later on an amended return.

-Line 43 - Aid for Education Fund
+Line 38 - Aid to Education Fund